Analysis | The USMNT is back. And it might be fun to watch.

 The outcome was immaterial.
-This game was about introducing a new generation, many employed by famous clubs, and blending them on the pitch for the first time.
+This game was about introducing a new generation, many employed by famous clubs, and blending it on the pitch for the first time.
 (Six players debuted.)

-It was also about forging bonds before things turn serious next year in the Nations League, Gold Cup, 2022 World Cup qualifiers and, for some of the young ones, the Olympics.
+It also was about forging bonds before things turn serious next year in the Nations League, Gold Cup, 2022 World Cup qualifiers and, for some of the young ones, the Olympics.

-With an average age of less than 23, the group included two players from FC Barcelona and one apiece from Manchester City, Juventus, Borussia Dortmund, RB Leipzig, Wolfsburg.
+With an average age of less than 23, the ensemble included two players from FC Barcelona and one apiece from Manchester City, Juventus, Borussia Dortmund, RB Leipzig, Wolfsburg.
 Valencia, Fulham and Anderlecht.

 Those are among the biggest names in European soccer, a list more commonly seen on the roster of a perennial threat.